 Michigan Criminal Lawyer | Farmington Hills Criminal Attorney

-MICHIGAN MALICIOUS DESTRUCTION OF PROPERTY LAWYER
+MICHIGAN MALICIOUS DESTRUCTION OF PROPERTY ATTORNEY

 Under Michigan law, criminal property damage is charged as Willful and Malicious Destruction of Property (‘MDOP’).
 MDOP occurs when a person willfully and maliciously destroys or damages the property of another person.
 A malicious destruction of property charge requires an intent to damage the property – if your charge arises from an accident or if the property belonged to you rather than the victim, you may have a case that could result in a negotiated dismissal or an acquittal at trial.